chnn/dotfiles/README.markdown

 Here be config files...
 -----------------------

 They're from my macbook, but I share them with some linux machines too.
 Please use anything you'd like.
+I put them here for my own benefit, but if you want to use them and have questions I'm happy to help.

 ### Configs for: